rabbitmq/rabbitmq-website/site/feature-flags.md

 ## Overview

-In a mixed version cluster (e.g. some versions are 3.7.x and some are 3.8.x) some nodes will support a different set of features, behave differently in certain scenarios, and otherwise not act exactly the
+In a mixed version cluster (e.g. some versions are 3.11.x and some are 3.12.x) during an upgrade, some nodes will support a different set of features, behave differently in certain scenarios, and otherwise not act exactly the
 same: they are different versions after all.